sabrinara/TechShade/question_answer.md

 #### Answer:
 - C
-- The correct answer is undefined<br/> variable is not declared
+- The correct answer is undefined<br/> variable is not declared.<br/>
+Here, greeting is declared variable.

 <i>Write your explanation here</i>